Most Spiders Are Harmless...

-There are also funnel web spiders which build conical webs on the ground so they can hide in the narrow end and attack prey as it enters the open end.
+There are also funnel-web spiders that build conical webs on the ground so they can hide in the narrow end and attack prey as it enters the open end.
 Cobweb spiders create messy, sticky cobwebs in the corners where your ceiling meets your walls.
-Sheet web spiders are responsible for creating flat blanket-like webs in the grass or on forest floors or in trees.
+Sheet web spiders are responsible for creating flat blanket-like webs on the grass, forest floors, or in trees.
 The list goes on!

 Myth: Spiders are in my home to escape from the cold.

 Actually, most spiders are either indoor spiders or outdoor spiders with few who regularly and purposefully venture through both.
 Spiders that are indoors are there because that is their preferred habitat, while most outdoor spiders are perfectly suited to withstand the cold weather or it is part of their lifecycle to die off during the winter, depending on the species.
 This is also why it’s somewhat pointless to “set a spider free” outside out of kindness.
 While some of us don’t have the heart to smash a spider, a house spider stuck outside will not fare very well.
 Though, we support you either way, just remember to call us for spider control in Sacramento when things get out of hand!

 Waking up with an itchy bug bite, your first thought might be that a sneaky spider took a nibble while you were sleeping!
 Fortunately, spiders biting sleeping humans are incredibly rare because, in general, spiders are non-aggressive and will only bite if their life is threatened.
 If a spider is in your bed, you might accidentally make a move that it sees as aggressive, but they won’t hunt you down for no reason.
 Bed bugs, on the other hand….